-To plant a memorial tree in honor of K. Maxwell "Max" Murphy, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of K. Maxwell "Max" Murphy, please visit our Heartfelt Sympathies Store.

 Born Sept.
 13, 1973, in Riverhead, N.Y. to doting parents James and Ruth (Jernick), Max attended Long Island public schools and graduated from Westhampton Beach High School in 1991.